Thermal Camera SDK 11.3.0

 Reading Inputs

-• getPifAiValue(deviceIndex, pinIndex) to get the current voltage level on an analog input.
+• getPifAiValue(deviceIndex, pinIndex) to get the currently read voltage on the corresponding analog input pins.

 Creating Outputs